lgraff/lgraff-12704_Final_Project/index.md

 *Applicability*

-Since the soil moisture is not expected to vary drastically, the sampling rate of this device is sufficient.
-Also, with proper calibration, the results should be accurate enough such that the data is usable for later analysis.
-The sensor has a sufficient sampling speed capacity, since we are going to be taking samples every minute, or every hour.
+Again, since the soil moisture is not expected to vary drastically, the sampling rate of this device is more than enough.
+Also, with proper calibration, the results should be good enough for the data to be usable for later analysis.
+The sensor if more than enough in terms of sampling speed capacity, since we are going to be taking samples every minute, or every hour.

 **Camera Module**